mauudev/fastapi-notebooks/README.md

 # FastAPI + SQLAlchemy 2.0 Asyncio extension

-A simple web project using the Asyncio extension of SQLAlchemy 2.0 with FastAPI.
+A simple API Rest project using the Asyncio extension of SQLAlchemy 2.0 with FastAPI.

 # Setup